 Today, we will focus on discussing challenges coming from localizing your content into right-to-left languages.

-You might think, well, Russian also uses a different script than my English website, and I managed this just fine.
-We’d agree and disagree at the same time.
+You might think, well, Russian also uses a different script to that of my English website, and I managed this just fine.
+We’d have to agree and disagree at the same time.
 Why?
-Besides using different scripts, these scripts also flow in a different direction, namely whereas most scripts flow from left to right (so-called LTR scripts), some scripts flow in different directions.
+Because, as well as the scripts being different, these scripts also flow in a different direction, namely whereas most scripts flow from left to right (so-called LTR scripts), some scripts flow in other directions.

 Since most Asian scripts can also be written left-to-right (Chinese hengpai, and Japanese yokogaki), we will focus only on the right-to-left direction issue.

 First, let’s start with a list of RTL scripts.
-The most commonly listed RTL scripts are:
+The best-known RTL scripts are:

 This is where things get interesting.
 First of all, in practice, the majority of RTL languages such as Arabic and Hebrew are bi-directional scripts.
 In other words, they can use both right-to-left and left-to-right within the same sentence.